adamfowleruk/mljs/planning.md

      - validation feedback on the fly of indexed constraints
      - allow specification of extracted metadata
      - allow co-occurence specification
-  - Allow using other existing pages as template
+  - Allow using other existing pages as template (copy and edit)
    - template search well and results
    - workplace page preview?
  - Workplace Security review